pilotmoon/PopClip-Extensions/source/Say.popclipext/README.md

 # Say

 PopClip extension to speak the text aloud using the Mac's built-in text-to-speech.

 The extension simply invokes the `say` command-line tool, which is included with macOS.

+## Settings

-The text is spoken using the default voice settings, which can be changed in System Settings → Accessibility → Spoken Content.
+The extension itself has no settings, but the text is spoken using the default voice settings, which can be changed in System Settings → Accessibility → Spoken Content.